christopheradams/elixir_style_guide/README.md

 Style matters.
 Elixir has plenty of style but like all languages it can be stifled.
 Don't stifle the style.

+**NOTE**: From here on out, you get a PR merged, you get added as a collaborator.
+People who have PRs merged have been added as collaborators.

 # The Elixir Style Guide

 This is my attempt at starting a community style guide for Elixir.
 Please